 By the time Gibson realized what had happened, it was too late to correct the error.
 This guitar remained in the dealer inventory of Dick Sodja, virtually untouched, until October 10, 1977.
 On that date we purchased it.
 This after securing a bank loan to do it… it was that expensive… and also because it was our “salad years” (read: no cash for a luxurious Les Paul).

 Pertinent to the fine condition of this guitar we offer this back story of dealer Dick Sodja and buyer Dennis Chandler.
-The two have known one another since Dennis’ early childhood.
+The two had known one another since Dennis’ early childhood.
+Student-Dennis took lessons from Bill Teacher-Dick (and others at the store).
 The location of the first Sodja Music was near the same Cleveland east side community called “Euclid Homes”.
 It was Post World War II housing aka “The Projects”.
-Student-Dennis took lessons from teacher-Dick (and others at the store).

 Later, both moved farther outbound from the city into suburbia… in the then-typical style of society.
 Mention must be made now… how clients from all the various concert performance places in the Northeast Ohio area… came into the suburban store still called, “Sodja Music”.